h4cc/awesome-elixir/README.md

 ## Lexical analysis
 *All about lexical analyser, lexer, scanner, tokenizer or compiler.*

-* [elixir_script](https://github.com/bryanjos/elixirscript) - The goal is to convert a subset (or full set) of Elixir code to JavaScript.
 * [ex_abnf](https://github.com/marcelog/ex_abnf) - Parser for ABNF Grammars in Elixir.
 * [lex_luthor](https://github.com/jamesotron/lex_luthor) - LexLuthor is a Lexer in Elixir which uses macros to generate a reusable lexers.